 Students must complete 72 units comprising:

-Students must make up the remaining 18 units from the following:
+Students must select 27 units from the following:

 Approved topics offered by Nankai University include: